 - Check out Keystone's Facebook Page.

 - Yes, we are on Twitter!
-Check out the Student Success Advisors, Guidance, and Student Services and join the conversation!
+Follow the Student Success Advisors, Guidance, and The Keystone School and join the conversation!

 Discussion boards are available as a fun way to get to know other students in the Resource and Orientation Center as well as the Guidance Services Resource Center.
 Take a look at more information here on how to join!
 Make sure to read the rules carefully to make sure you are using this fun tool in the right way.
 Discussion boards are also a part of the academic work for middle school and high school online students.
 You'll find those Discussion Boards directly in your course and they are graded assignments.

 Outside of Keystone: